vercel/next.js/docs/api-reference/next/image.md

 The default [Image Optimization API](#loader-configuration) will automatically detect the browser's supported image formats via the request's `Accept` header.

+If the `Accept` matches more than one of the configured formats, the first match in the array is used.
+Therefore, the array order matters.
+If there is no match, the Image Optimization API will fallback to the original image's format.

 If no configuration is provided, the default below is used.

 ```js